 What is a captain?
 A captain is a leader who represents the program in a positive way at all times and believes in the team concept.
 They lead by example.
 They can make difficult decisions in the best interest of the team, they put the team first.
 It really comes down to accountability.

-Coach Lee recently announced KP Football Captains for the 2016 season.
+Coach Lee recently announced KP Football Captains for the 2019 season.
 Captains are selected by the players in a secret ballot vote.
 Each player is asked to think back to last season and vote for up to three teammates.
 Who worked hard every practice?
 Who embraced their role and followed the coach's lead?
 Who encouraged others?
-Who works hard in the weight room and at Gut Camp?
+Who works hard in the weight room and at Gut Check?
 Who makes good decisions away from school?
 Who represents WARRIOR PRIDE?
 It is not a popularity contest, it is not about ability, it's about leadership.

 Our 2019 Senior Captains are #22 Sam Callanan and #34 Ryan Halliday.
 Both players are two-way starters on both offense and defense.
 They are both running backs and outside linebackers.
 We look forward to a GREAT season!

 The KP Warriors picked up their first division win Friday night against the 2-0 Attleboro Blue Bombardiers.
 It was a defensive battle with Attleboro's only points coming from a blocked KP PAT run back to the Attleboro end zone for 2 pts.
 KP scored on a 65-yard drive with #34 Ryan Halliday running it in from the 16-yard line for a touchdown with 1:35 left in the first half.
 The other two scores came from #37 Cole Baker field goals (36 yards & 27 yards).